ShoobyDoo/League-of-Locales/README.md

 # League Of Locales

+## Update as of 2024-09-11
+**League of Locales has been brought out of archive mode as it may be possible to still use it using an experimental file permissions hack.
+(With the introduction of Vanguard, the LeagueClient executable was completely locked down)**

 ## Update as of 2024-06-19

 **The functionality League of Locales provided has now since been added into Riot Client.**